-Can a judge revoke bond?
+Can a judge revoke a bond?
 Even Bill Cosby was in danger of having his bond revoked when he was convicted on April 26th on three counts of sexual assault.
-Cosby is out of jail on a $1 million bail that he posted in December 2015.
+Cosby is out of jail on a $1 million bail he posted in December 2015.
 He is now awaiting sentencing, but prosecutors tried unsuccessfully to get his bail revoked after the conviction.

 - If a defendant “jumps bail” or fails to appear.

 - Committing a crime while released on bail.